CursedBoat/axum-auth/README.md

 A collection of authentication processes for Axum.

 # Todo
-Below you can find which authentication processes are implemented, and what <br />
-is planned for the future.
+Below you can find which authentication processes are implemented, and what is planned for the future.

 - Session Auth ✔
 - JWT Auth ❌